MarcinMoskala/KotlinAndroidViewBindings/README.md

 ## Other libraries

-If you like it, remamber to leave the star and check out my other libraries:
+If you like it, remember to leave the star and check out my other libraries:
  * [ActivityStarter](https://github.com/MarcinMoskala/ActivityStarter/blob/master/README.md) - Simple Android Library, that provides easy way to start and save state of Activities, Fragments, Services and Receivers with arguments.
  * [PreferenceHolder](https://github.com/MarcinMoskala/PreferenceHolder) - Library for simple SharedPreference management in Kotlin
  * [ArcSeekBar](https://github.com/MarcinMoskala/ArcSeekBar) - Good looking curved Android SeekBar